thomsonreuters/cta-io/README.md

 * dependencies: this brick depends on cta-messaging tool to read & write to/from the outside.
 If it's not specified, it will use the default one.
 Refer to cta-messaging doc.
 * inputQueue: this is the name of the queue where to read from as soon as the application is initialized.
+  Received messages are published in the channel according to the publish configuration.
-  Read methods can be "subscribe" (default) or "consume".
+* inputMethod: "subscribe" (default) or "consume".
 Refer to [cta-messaging tool](/lib/io/README.md) doc to read more about these methods
-  Received messages are published in the channel according to the publish configuration.
-* inputMethod: "subscribe" (default) or "consume"
 * outputQueue: this is the name of the default output queue where to write to

 Note that this brick can be used as a Receiver (Input) and/or a Sender (Output)

-# Sample
+# Configuration sample

 ````javascript
 'use strict';